ibm-cloud-docs/dl/order-connect.md

    ![Location section](/images/dl-location-connect.png)

    Local and global routing options are supported for {{site.data.keyword.dl_short}} Connect.
 The routing option that you select determines the reachability of the resources in the selected location.
 If you select the **Global** routing option along with your location selections, the **Region** menu list shows all the regions that are globally available in the specific account.
 After selecting a region, you can select any VPC from the **Available connections** menu.
 If you select **Local** routing, then only the region that corresponds to the selected location is available.
 When selected, VPCs available in the local region for your account are shown.
-   {:note}

 1. In the BGP and connections section, complete the following information:

    * Select a BGP peering subnet for the {{site.data.keyword.dl_short}} connection.
 There are two choices for BGP subnets:
       * Select **Auto-select IP** for IBM to assign an IP address from IP range, `169.254.0.0/16`.
       * Select **Manual-select IP** to specify two of your own IP addresses (in CIDR format) from the ranges `10.254.0.0/16`, `172.16.0.0/12`, `192.168.0.0/16`, `169.254.0.0/16`, or `Public` (a public IP address that you own).
 Manual-select is useful when trying to avoid conflicts with an existing subnet in use.